The Benefits Of A Good Cry: Crying Therapy To Release Emotions

 • Remember that your therapist is there to help you.
 Being honest and open about your feelings and experiences can be beneficial to your mental health.

 Explore various resources and therapy options, such as online platforms like BetterHelp, to find the right fit for your individual needs.
-Remember, it's never too late to ask for help and make a positive change in your life.
+Remember, it may never too late to ask for help and make a positive change in your life.

 The efficacy of online therapy

 Those considering online therapy may wonder how it compares to traditional interventions.
-Research has consistently shown that online therapy is just as effective as face-to-face therapy in treating a variety of mental health concerns.
+Research has consistently indicated that online therapy may be just as effective in addressing a range of mental health concerns.
 Further, in one study, researchers found that a crying therapy intervention successfully induced positive emotional changes and physiological effects in breast cancer survivors, illustrating its effectiveness in improving quality of life.

 Takeaway